 What’s holding you back most from what you really want to do?
 Is it fear of failure?
 Falling?
 Flying?
 Intimacy?

 Now that you have some tools to deal with those fears, go ahead and add overcoming them to your bucket list.

 This is exactly how I set mine up, and it’s a lot of fun.
-Next up in the overcoming fears pipeline: scrambling.
+Next up in the “how to be a badass” pipeline: scrambling.
 Second: hitting on hot guys.
 Yeah, I am more afraid of romantic rejection that Third-World dictators.
 But not for long.

 8. Find a mantra

 There’s a reason quote posts are so popular on Pinterest and Facebook.
 They work.

-When I was researching key words for this post, “Fearless quotes” was one people were searching madly for.
+When I was researching key words for this “how to be badass” post, “fearless quotes” was one term people were searching madly for.
 So I’ve worked a few of my favs into this blog.